Office of Learning Assessment

 University Annual Cycle of Learning Assessment

 All three of WTAMU major learning assessment areas follow the same annual cycle of reporting (see Figure 2).
 These eight common reporting steps allow us to establish routines of gathering, retaining, and summarizing quantitative and qualitative information and administrative and student data.

-All units reporting University or program level assessments are recorded and reported to the Provost office via WTAMU’s Assessment Audit Worksheet (see Figure 3 below).
+All units reporting University or program-level assessments are recorded and reported to the Provost's office via WTAMU’s Assessment Audit Worksheet.
 At a glance, administrative stakeholders can use this worksheet to monitor learning assessment reporting throughout the university to see how departments or programs are using data to inform their decisions and continuously improve.